GeneralMeow/scheduling-exercise/docs/step_1.md

 As a manager using homebase, I want to see an online schedule for all my employees for the current week so that I and my employees have a globally accessible single source of truth for this week's schedule.

 Acceptance Criteria:
-- Use the JSON payload (1.js) to create a schedule that looks like this:
+- Use the JSON payload (`/src/data1.js`) to create a schedule that looks like this:

 ![step_1_mock](./step_1_mock.png)

 #### Dev Notes
 - Pragmatism is key - remember, you're the founding engineer at a scrappy startup
 - While you may use third party libraries, they are not necessary for this ticket
+- Use any tools you'd normally use in development (looking at you, internet)